MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/automation-dictionary-keys-cif.md

 ### Static values

-These are hardcoded values that you update as your business requirement.
-For every hardcoded attribute you chose, follow the format type for the particular attribute.
+These are hard-coded values that you update as per your business requirement.
+For every hard-coded attribute you choose, follow the format type for the particular attribute.

 **For example:**

-For an incoming chat request, you want provide the static title to the session and notification template that agents see at the runtime.
+For an incoming chat request, you want to provide the static title to the session and notification template that agents see at runtime.

 Notification title = `New chat request`